Ahnfelt/Templ/readme.markdown

 for example, SQL libraries typically have parameterized or prepared statements that automatically escape all parameters.

-In Templ, all strings that are inserted are automatically escaped using the escape mechanism that is in scope.
-The default escape mechansim is `@html`, but let's make it
+In Templ, all strings that are inserted are automatically escaped using the innermost escape mechanism that is in scope.
+The default escape mechansim is `@html`, but let's make it explicit:
-explicit:

     @html {
         <h1>$title</h1>
     }

 If $title is `Why 0 < 1`, the result will be `<h1>Why 0 &lt; 1</h1>`.
 The less than `<`
 character was automatically escaped using the @html escape mechanism.
+Sometimes it is desirable to insert code fragments, and in that case you can use @raw.
+For example,

+    @raw $title

+would emit `Why 0 < 1`.

 Calling templates from Java